kchsrinadh/pdf-works/bbox/README.md

 ## Configuration

 BBox uses a `config.yaml` file for default settings.
 If not present, built-in defaults are used.
+The config file is searched in multiple locations:
+- Same directory as the executable (for binary version)
+- Current working directory
+- Script directory (for Python version)

 ### Default Configuration (config.yaml)
 ```yaml